Spanish Language - Superior

 Hours & Credits

-On completing this course, students should be able to:
+On completing this course, student should be able to:

 — Use linguistic and non-linguistic resources that allow them to express themselves fluently and naturally.

 — Understand a large part of the connotative weighting of idioms, sayings and colloquial expression even though they may need to confirm the detailed meanings.

 — Use language for social ends (emotional use).

 — Express opinions and use resources to take part in and maintain a conversation.

 — Make clear and well-structured formal presentations in academic and professional situations.